adamsilver/fdpb/03-book-a-flight.md

 </div>
 ```

-When the toggle button is clicked, focus is set to the back button which is the first focusable element within the container.
+When the toggle button is clicked, focus is set to the previous month button — the first focusable element within the container.
 The container has two attributes:

-1. `aria-label="date picker"`
+1. `role="dialog"`
-2. `role="dialog"`
+2. `aria-label="date picker"`

 The `role="dialog"` attribute is used to denote an application dialog that is separate from the rest of the web application.
-While visually, our dialog doesn't isn't placed on top of the page, it's still a separate application.
+While visually, our dialog isn't placed on top of the page, it's still a separate application.

 The `aria-label="date picker"` in combination with the `role` will inform users that they are now within a date picker dialog.
-For example, screen readers will announce “date picker, dialog, Previous month button” (or similar).
+For example, screen readers will announce “date picker, dialog, previous month, button” (or similar).

-At this point pressing <kbd>Tab</kbd> moves to the next focusable element as standard which is the next month button.
+At this point pressing <kbd>Tab</kbd> moves to the next focusable element (the next month button).
 And tabbing again moves focus to the currently selected date within the grid, which defaults to today's date.

 ```HTML
 <table role="grid">